Lakroft/konachanWallpaper/README.md

 -Generate exception if all proxies down.
 -DONE:Proxies .properties file.
 Reads on start.
 -DONE:Tags and blacklist .properties file.
--"Image file catalog" and "Keep downloaded images" properties in .properties file.
+-DONE:"Image file catalog" and "Keep downloaded images" properties in .properties file.
 -"Scheduling time" property in .properties file.
 -Linux mode for gnome and cinnamon.
 -Startup script and icon.
 DONE:script